AshWang623/portfolio/MakeoverMonday.md

-# The original data visualization:
+# Original data visualization:
 https://ourworldindata.org/time-use#who-do-we-spend-time-with-across-our-lifetime

 This graph shows the average time Americans spent with different people in their lives, by age.
 I chose this chart because it has a wide audience due to its straightforward theme that resonates easily.
 In addition, the data presented in this chart is very detailed and has room for digging in.

+Data Visualization Effectiveness Profile:

-# The sketched solution
+# Sketched solution

 To make the first draft of the solution in Tableau, I followed some instructions in the Watch Me Viz video(https://www.youtube.com/watch?v=XZliCbAyBX8&t=376s) of this dataset.